The RACI Chart is an essential tool for clarifying roles and responsibilities within a team.

 Background on the RACI Chart

-The RACI chart has become a popular tool to visualize and clarify roles and responsibilities in cross-functional teams, organizational charts, and project charters.
+The RACI chart has become a popular tool for visualizing and clarifying roles and responsibilities in cross-functional teams, organizational charts, and project charters.

-The four designations of RACI enable teams to understand decision-making authority, the flow of information, and who should be consulted at various stages of a project.
+The four designations of RACI enable teams to understand decision-making authority, the flow of information, and who should be consulted at various project stages.

 Some examples:

-• The project manager may be Accountable for completing a project on time and budget.
+- The project manager may be Accountable for completing a project on time and within budget.

 Creating a RACI Chart

-Here are some tips for creating a useful RACI chart:
+Here are some tips for creating a helpful RACI chart:

 An effective RACI chart will evolve as a project progresses.
 It enables teams to adapt smoothly to changing needs and new information.